c933103/CYanHeiHK/README.md

  * This is because developing a font product fulfilling the standard is voluntary, but not enforced.
  * Font vendors are free to decide whether to adopt the standard forms in their typeface products.
  * For some characters, people may actually be more familiar to the non-standard glyphs that are widely adopted in printed materials.
 They are mostly shapes used in early desktop publishings inherited from movable types.
- * A font that complies to Hong Kong's glyph stanard will be fulfilled by Source Han Sans in the future.
+ * A font that complies to Hong Kong's glyph standard will be fulfilled by Source Han Sans in the future.

 ### Goal of CYanHeiHK